-The 1600GTO mount has some very unique features that assist you with your cable management.
+The 1100GTO mount has some very unique features that assist you with your cable management.
 Starting at the top of the mount, you notice that there is a removable Dec.
 Top Plate.
 This plate allows you to attach various dovetail saddles and specialty plates for the many, varied telescope systems to be found today.
+Notice that it has two cable channels machined into it.
 It is also removable via a unique and powerful dovetail system so that you have unobstructed access to the internal central routing core of the mount.
 The bottom of the Dec. axis also has a removable Counterweight Shaft Adapter that unscrews to allow access internally so that routing cables can be done more easily.

-The R.A. axis has a clever Cable Router Insert which is removable.
-This insert serves the dual purpose of organizing the routing of cables while preserving a clear light path for the polar scope.
-In a permanent observatory setup, it is not necessary to use the insert, though it may certainly be left in place, as it will not restrict the number of cables that can be run.
+The R.A. axis has a clever Cable Router which is removable.
+This router serves the dual purpose of organizing the cables while preserving a clear light path for the polar scope.
+In a permanent observatory setup, it is not necessary to use the router, though it may be left in place, as it will not restrict the number of cables that can be run.
 It is designed to be removable so that cables can more easily be routed through the mount and then replaced to secure the light path.

 The final part of the internal cable routing system is the Cable Access at the bottom of the rear R.A.
 Plate.
-This access has a cover that is removable by undoing the two socket head cap screws securing it.
+This access has two covers that are removable by undoing the socket head cap screws securing them.
 Once removed, cables with connectors as large as RS-232 cables can be fed through the opening.
 It is always a good idea to feed the largest connectors through first before moving on to the smaller sizes.
 If you do not plan to use a polar scope, you have the additional option of routing the cables through the central opening.